 • Leadership roles: weight heavily toward Sourced (small market, passive candidates)

-Organisations without a deliberate portfolio strategy default to whichever channel is easiest — typically over-indexing on Inbound — and end up with a mismatch between hiring need and hiring approach.
+Organisations without a deliberate portfolio strategy default to Inbound — and end up with a mismatch between hiring need and hiring approach.

 Diversity Risk

 Referral programs create known diversity risks.
-Research by Pedulla and Pager (2019) demonstrates that job-search networks are segregated by race and gender — employee referrals inherit and amplify the demographic composition of existing teams.
-Organisations must counterbalance referral weighting with sourcing from broader, more diverse professional networks.
+Pedulla and Pager (2019) demonstrate that job-search networks are segregated by race and gender — employee referrals inherit and amplify the demographic composition of existing teams.
+Sourcing from broader professional networks must counterbalance referral weighting.

 Sources